 If you register to GaLA Conf and/or as a SGS member, and/or as a person interested in receiving from the SGS mailing list, your personal data will be stored on a database on our server (currently hosted at the University of Genova and backed up at Dropbox, whose policy can be read here Inc.).
 All your personal data will be accessible by SGS, which takes the security of this database seriously.

-The president, council and secretary of the SGS have access to your email address, name, affiliation and country to fulfil the societal activities (members only) and to allow the sending of news to the mailing list.
+The SGS president, council and secretary of the SGS have access to your email address, name, affiliation and country to fulfil the societal activities (members only) and to allow the sending of news to the mailing list.
 The above SGS people and the yearly GaLA Conf chair and local organizers and the proceeding chair (https://conf.seriousgamessociety.org/organization-structure/) have access to the above data, and the postal address, in order to manage participation (e.g., printing the conference participant receipts and badges, preparing the proceedings).

 A third party will have access to the database only where strictly necessary for server maintenance or development and only of the duration of the project.
 We take your privacy very seriously and actively take steps to ensure access is providing securely.

 The names and email addresses of the SGS members and of the SGS mailing list members will be used just to allow participation at the conference and provide them information about SGS-related activities, and will not be made available for any other purpose or to any other party.
 For the webinars, we use the email addresses received from WordPress Form Builder Lite to notify participants about the connection modalities.

 SGS may contact members and old members for subscription renewal